By Anne Press, MD

 Peer Reviewed

 You can get a Botox injection almost anywhere these days.
-Internists, dermatologists, and even gynecologists have capitalized on an aging group of baby boomers who aren’t fans of their …
+Internists, dermatologists, and even gynecologists have capitalized on an aging group of baby boomers who aren’t fans …

 By Vishal Shah, MD